 3. Update vendors with any quick changes in demand

-In addition to keeping vendors in the know about the seasonality of your products, you need to notify them when demand shifts in the other direction, as well.
-If your sales suddenly drop off, or a certain item quickly loses its appeal, your supplier should be informed of these changes, so they don’t inadvertently deliver excess goods and create an overstock situation.
+In addition to keeping vendors in the know about the seasonality of your products, you need to notify them when demand shifts in the other direction.
+Suppose your sales suddenly drop off, or a certain item quickly loses its appeal.
+In that case, you should inform your supplier of these changes so they don’t inadvertently deliver excess goods and create an overstock situation.

 4. Negotiate fees up front

 Negotiating fees up front just makes good business sense, and working with a supplier (via VMI) is no exception.
-When you discuss costs before entering into a formal agreement, you won’t come across unwanted surprises down the road.
-But in the event you do run into unexpected fees, you’ll be able to refer to your initial negotiations to help straighten things out.
+When discussing costs before entering into a formal agreement, you won’t come across unwanted surprises down the road.
+But if you do run into unexpected fees, you’ll be able to refer to your initial negotiations to help straighten things out.

 5. Establish specific goals for your business

-If you’re leaning in the direction of VMI, take some time to establish your specific goals and the expectations you’d like met.
-Doing so will provide a better understanding of what a successful supplier relationship looks like to you, and can help you evaluate whether the vendor is holding up their end of the bargain (or whether you need to take your business elsewhere).
+If you’re toward VMI, take some time to establish your specific goals and the expectations you’d like met.
+Doing so will provide a better understanding of what a successful supplier relationship looks like to you and can help you evaluate whether the vendor is holding up their end of the bargain (or whether you need to take your business elsewhere).